Watch: Lyon-Marseille halted after Payet struck by water bottle

 Marseille's match at Nice in August was suspended when Nice fans invaded the pitch and physically clashed with players and staff from visiting Marseille.

-In fact, Payet was also hit by a bottle during that fracas, with the veteran angrily throwing the bottle back at fans on that day.
+In fact, Payet was also targeted by a bottle during that fracas, with the veteran angrily throwing the bottle back at fans on that day.

 There have also been ugly clashes between fans at matches between Lens and Lille, Marseille and Angers, and Bordeaux and Montpellier.